Tag Archives: Equity Research

 Fundamental Equity Research and Analysis

-Fundamental analysis is the technique used to measure the stock’s intrinsic value.
-This analysis comprises customized models, quarterly earning reviews, earning call reviews, and equity and Industry themed reports which are further discussed below:
+The stock’s intrinsic value is measured by fundamental analysis.
+This analysis comprises customized models, quarterly earning reviews, earning call reviews, and equity and Industry themed reports which are as follows:

 Customized Financial Models